momo-aux/processing/readme.md

 Lightning
 Playing around with PVector lerp splitting manipulating
 Move the mouse and lightning effect will appear from dots to the mouse.

+Physics
+Collision testing - work in progress